 Healthcare professionals are involved in the collective health needs of this sizeable and often transient population either as volunteers in refugee camps or as health workers in the receiving countries.

 Their health needs are many and varied.
 Many are similar to those living in the receiving countries but there may be infections, for example, contracted abroad which need to be considered.

 Many problems refugees encounter result directly from having left behind a familiar environment in their home countries, leaving family and possessions behind and having constant stress due to moving around day by day in unfamiliar and often dangerous situations.

 The illustration on the right was drawn by a refugee child who had experience in a war-torn situation in Africa.

 Some other points to consider when providing care for refugees

-Refugees frequently meet lack of understanding and compassion at their destinations when the traumas they have endured are poorly understood or ignored.
+Refugees frequently meet lack of understanding and compassion when the traumas they have endured are not recognised, understood or they are ignored.

 Relatives and friends may have been killed or seriously injured.

 Assault and rape are common risks for those on the move and away from the protection of a secure home and familiar surroundings.
-The psychological impact is serious and often prolonged.
+The psychological impact is severe and often prolonged.